davidcarlisle/dpc-inputenc-tests/readme.txt

 dependencies by using the primitive \directlua and callback.register directly.
 (This may be a simplification too far)

-Hoever the code to enable 8bit processing used here is copied directly from luainputenc.
+However the code to enable 8bit processing used here is copied directly from luainputenc.

-luainputenc has two mode (actually three)
+luainputenc has two modes (actually three)

 8bit mode: lua code is used to process the input 1 byte at a time
-           active characters are used as in clasic TeX to implemnt the encodings.
+           active characters are used as in classic TeX to implement the encodings.

 unactive mode: full utf8 input is accepted by the file reading, fonts
              are assumed to be Unicode.
 Active characters are no used.